 QKD uses physical principles to establish shared encryption keys over two remote sites.
 Keys are delivered using the smallest possible packets of light, and are made completely secure using quantum mechanics.
 This provides a further layer of security for personal and sensitive data, over and above the standard methods used by banks and credit card companies.

 By transferring information in a quantum state, any attempt to intercept the key being transferred will disturb the photons sending the keys and introduce errors to their encoding.
-This means that organisations can identify when a key has been intercepted by a cyber-criminal and so the transaction can be terminated, with a new key being sent automatically.
+This means that organisations can identify when a key has been intercepted by a cyber-criminal

 This could prove to be revolutionary.